Plaster Repair Guide

 If you're finding that no matter how much you paint the walls or dress them with nice wallpaper and decorations, they still look damaged, tired and worn, it may be time to bite the bullet and have the entire wall resurfaced to work from.

-The overall cost for the project will obviously depend on the amount of work to be done, the ease of access, the location of your home and the size of your walls.
+The overall cost to plaster a room will obviously depend on the amount of work to be done, the ease of access, materials used, the location of your home, the size of your walls, and the number of walls you're looking to plaster at once, as you can often gain discounts for multiple rooms.
 This is why people explore other options like patch repair and skimming.

 Cost to Plaster a Ceiling